Kashtayit State Marine Conservation Area

 Chumash ancestors fostered societies of great complexity and adaptability, including well-established trade routes.
 The tomol, the traditional Chumash redwood plank canoe, was an essential part of prosperous trading and fishing.
 Today, contemporary Chumash peoples continue to nurture and revitalize the lifeways of those ancestors.
 Through a factual record of historical take within the Kashtayit SMCA, the Santa Ynez Band of Chumash Indians is exempt from MPA regulations.

 A Spanish Crown fleet led by Juan Cabrillo journeyed through Santa Barbara Channel in 1542 and probably stopped at what is now Gaviota Beach.
-European settlement under the Spanish Crown did not begin here until 1786 when the Mission Santa Barbara was built.
+European settlement under the Spanish Crown did not begin here until 1786 when Mission Santa Barbara was built.
 Cattle ranching in the Gaviota/Hollister Ranch areas inland of Kashtayit SMCA started in 1790.
 The land was ranched through the time of Mexican independence (1821) and the Mexican-American War (1848), when the United States gained control over California.

 Today, ranching has mostly ceased and the area between Gaviota and Point Conception remains largely undeveloped.
 A small pier built at Gaviota in 1875 was used to ship timber and other goods.
 In 1901, the Coast Route of the Southern Pacific Railroad was finished, linking San Francisco to the south coast for the first time.
-The large trestle railroad bridge at Gaviota is part of that railway and is still used today.
+The large trestle railroad bridge at Gaviota is part of that railway and is still in use today.

 Recreation